TIBCOSoftware/bw-tooling/prometheus-integration/README.md

 Prometheus Monitoring for TIBCO BusinessWorks is an open source plug-in for TIBCO BusinessWorks Studio.
 It is designed to monitor JVM, application's activity & process related statistics via [Prometheus](https://prometheus.io).

 To enable Prometheus monitoring for applications running in Docker follow the below steps:
-* Add JAR of this plugin in addons/jar folder and build the base image (name it as bwce-base:latest).
+* Add JAR of this plugin in addons/jar folder and build the base image (name it as bwce-base).
 * Expose port 9095 in the application's Dockerfile.
 * Build the apllication's docker image using base image created in step 1. (i.e. bwce-base:latest)
 * Set BW_PROMETHEUS_ENABLE environment variable to TRUE while running the Docker image of the application.
 * Run your application using below command: docker run -d -p 9095:9095 -p exposed-port-by-application:8080 -e BW_PROMETHEUS_ENABLE=TRUE application-name
-* Add prometheus.yml file and run the Prometheus server using below command: docker run -p 9090:9090 -v path-to-file/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus:latest --config.file=/etc/prometheus/prometheus.yml
+* Add prometheus.yml file and run the Prometheus server using below command: docker run -p 9090:9090 -v path-to-file/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml

 To enable Prometheus monitoring for applications running in PCF follow the below steps:
 * Set BW_PROMETHEUS_ENABLE environment variable to TRUE in the manifest.yml file of the application.